National Park railway station, New Zealand

-National Park railway station is a station on the North Island Main Trunk that served the area around the town of National Park in New Zealand's Ruapehu District.
-It was served by KiwiRail's Northern Explorer long distance train between Wellington and Auckland.
+National Park railway station, originally Waimarino railway station is a station on the North Island Main Trunk that serves the area around the town of National Park in New Zealand's Ruapehu District.
+It is served by KiwiRail's Northern Explorer long distance train between Wellington and Auckland.
 There is a licensed cafe on the platform.

 At an elevation of 806.8 m, it was the country's highest station with a scheduled passenger stop (although the now-closed Waiouru Railway Station is higher).
 About 5 km north of the station the railway performs the convoluted dance that is the Raurimu Spiral, one of New Zealand's most impressive feats of engineering.

 There was a minor collision in 2007, when one Overlander train reversed into the other.

-Scheduled passenger services to National Park railway station were suspended from December 2021 to 25 September 2022.
+Scheduled passenger services to Waimarino National Park railway station were suspended from December 2021 to 25 September 2022.